project-ncl/pnc/README.md

 Enabling authentication means following<br/>

 1. Your backend REST endpoints will become secured
-  * inside rest.war under folder WEB-INF are added files from rest/src/main/auth
-  * keycloak.json file is configuration file managing connection to Keycloak server
-  * web.xml file where you define security-constraints & security-roles, which specifies users authrorization's to each REST endpoint
+  * rest.war will use the web.xml with security-constraints & security-roles (rest/src/main/webconfig/auth/web.xml)
 2. Your pnc web UI gain the SSO ability and authentication via Keycloak login page.
   * with your first unauthenticated session you will be redirected from pnc web UI into Keycloak login page.
   * you will be asked to provide your credentials.